edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 [^1]: The proprietary nature of iOS severely constrains any emulation options; I may address this in a future blog post.

+[^2]: As a matter of fact I'm still using [this basic dumb phone](https://en.wikipedia.org/wiki/Motorola_C139), which I bough back in 2006.

 [^3]: Actually most of these aren't really emulators in the traditional sense at all.